ng-Classic/ng-classic/aio/content/guide/upgrade.md

 ### Upgrading Components

-Upgrade the AngularJS components to Angular Classiccomponents next.
+Upgrade the AngularJS components to Angular Classic components next.
 Do it one component at a time while still keeping the application in hybrid mode.
-As you make these conversions, you'll also define your first Angular Classic*pipes*.
+As you make these conversions, you'll also define your first Angular Classic *pipes*.

 Look at the phone list component first.
 Right now it contains a TypeScript controller class and a component definition object.
-You can morph this into an Angular Classiccomponent by just renaming the controller class and turning the AngularJS component definition object into an Angular Classic`@Component` decorator.
+You can morph this into an Angular Classic component by just renaming the controller class and turning the AngularJS component definition object into an Angular Classic `@Component` decorator.
 You can then also remove the static `$inject` property from the class:

 <code-example header="app/phone-list/phone-list.component.ts" path="upgrade-phonecat-2-hybrid/app/phone-list/phone-list.component.ts" region="initialclass"></code-example>

 The `selector` attribute is a CSS selector that defines where on the page the component should go.
-In AngularJS you do matching based on component names, but in Angular Classicyou have these explicit selectors.
+In AngularJS you do matching based on component names, but in Angular Classic you have these explicit selectors.
 This one will match elements with the name `phone-list`, just like the AngularJS version did.

-Now convert the template of this component into Angular Classicsyntax.
+Now convert the template of this component into Angular Classic syntax.
 The search controls replace the AngularJS `$ctrl` expressions with the two-way `[(ngModel)]` binding syntax of Angular:

 <code-example header="app/phone-list/phone-list.template.html (search controls)" path="upgrade-phonecat-2-hybrid/app/phone-list/phone-list.template.html" region="controls"></code-example>